 Keep in mind the insurance company will issue a 1099 to the entity that submitted claims each year, so the seller has an incentive not to allow a lot of submissions under their number.

-The median amount of time most buyers take to get credentialed with insurance companies is 30-60 days after the application is submitted, but the range of actual answers is huge.
-The worst companies can take up to 120 days (or in really extreme cases, longer).
+30-60 days is the average timeframe, from application submission to full credentialing.
+The worst insurance companies can take up to 120 days (or in really extreme cases, longer).
 And Medicaid can be even longer.
 Have a plan in case this happens and consult with an expert to understand your options.

 It’s common for a seller and broker to want to keep the transition a secret from staff before closing.
 But, insurance companies will call the office with questions related to new providers being credentialed.
 This presents an obvious problem: how do you start on credentialing if it has to be a secret from the office?

 Honestly, this is a tough one.
 Some sellers will instruct the insurance company to only call them directly and send mail to their home address.